Grout & Tile Cleaners

 For everyday care, all you need is water and a microfiber cloth or sponge.
+Mild liquid dishwashing detergent may also be used

 Do not use abrasive cleaners or scouring pads and avoid spray cleaners which contain ammonia or vinegar.